Postgraduate Certificate in Ocean Bathymetry at the University of New Hampshire, USA (2015-2016)

 The Nippon Foundation of Japan has provided funding for GEBCO to train a new generation of scientists and hydrographers in ocean bathymetry.
 The 12-month course, leading to a Postgraduate Certificate in Ocean Bathymetry (PCOB), has been held at the University of New Hampshire, USA since 2004.
 Further details about the course are available below.

-The closing date for applications for the course in 2014 was 31st March 2014.
+The closing date for applications for the course in 2015 is 31st March 2015.

 - Introductory statement and description

 The General Bathymetric Chart of the Oceans (GEBCO) has been funded by the Nippon Foundation, based in Tokyo, Japan, to carry out the training of ocean bathymetrists.
 GEBCO has formal links to the scientific and hydrographic communities through the Intergovernmental Oceanographic Commission (IOC) of UNESCO and the International Hydrographic Organization (IHO).
 GEBCO produces bathymetric charts and digital grids of the world ocean floor by collating, interpreting and contouring, with the aid of directional fabrics revealed by satellite gravity, single and multibeam acoustic soundings collected by surface ships, submarines and other underwater vehicles.
 To view the most recent products, click on "Data and Products" on this website.
 GEBCO also evaluates and authorises undersea feature names for use on its products, which are published in a Gazetteer.
 (See "Undersea Feature Names", this website).